Unboxed-Software/solana-course/content/program-security.md

 - **Thinking like an attacker** means asking "How do I break this?"
 - Perform **owner checks** to ensure that the provided account is owned by the public key you expect, e.g. ensuring that an account you expect to be a PDA is owned by `program_id`
 - Perform **signer checks** to ensure that any account modification has been signed by the right party or parties
-- **Account validation** entails ensuring that provided accounts are the accounts you expect them to be, e.g. rederiving PDAs with the expected seeds to make sure the address matches the provided account
+- **Account validation** entails ensuring that provided accounts are the accounts you expect them to be, e.g. deriving PDAs with the expected seeds to make sure the address matches the provided account
 - **Data validation** entails ensuring that any provided data meets the criteria required by the program

 # Overview